 What is COVID-19?

 Coronaviruses are a large family of viruses that cause illness in humans and animals.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases, such as severe acute respiratory syndrome (SARS).
 The most recently discovered coronavirus causes an infectious disease known as coronavirus disease 2019, or COVID-19.
-This virus first emerged in China in December 2019 and rapidly spread worldwide.1
+This virus first emerged in China in December 2019 and rapidly spread worldwide.1 Keep reading below for more information on COVID-19 risk factors and a symptom guide on the disease.

 The most common symptoms of COVID-19 include cough, fever, shortness of breath, muscle aches, sore throat, unexplained loss of smell or taste, diarrhea, headache, and fatigue.1,2 Symptoms can be mild at first but may become more intense over 5 to 7 days for some people.2 Cough and shortness of breath may worsen if pneumonia develops.
 It is important to seek medical attention if these symptoms occur.1